And I so appreciate you stopping by!

 For details on my personal health journey, please scroll down.
-I figured not everyone wants "TMI" (too much information), so I've shared it below, under the services I provide.
+I figured not everyone wants "TMI" (too much information), so I've shared it below the services I provide.
 But if you do choose to read it, I'd love to hear your thoughts! : )

 I’ve been teaching healthy cooking classes since 1997.
 I love getting people excited about creating healthy, delicious meals!
-Some examples of my classes are: Thai, Japanese, Mexican, Italian, raw foods, fermented foods, Ethiopian, vegan basics, Indian, vegan desserts, gluten-free, and vegan cheese.
-If you’d like me to teach a class in your area, please let me know.
-I’m always looking for excuses to travel!
+My specialties are: Thai, Mexican, raw foods, Ethiopian, Indian, healthy vegan desserts, & healthy food prep.

-Do you have a food company or product?
+Do you have a fabulous food company?
 One of my favorite projects is developing recipes for products I love.
 For example, I had a blast developing recipes for Ziggy Marley’s “Ziggy Marley Organics” line.
-Please contact me to talk details!
+Contact us to talk details!

 More about my journey:

 For me, the health stuff started in my childhood - I grew up with a plethora of issues.
-I’ve been through everything from chronic illness to depression, anxiety, obesity, severe acne, and constant bouts of strep throat.
+I’ve been through everything from chronic illness to depression, anxiety, obesity, severe acne, constant bouts of strep throat, and more.
 I still remember the moment I was told I could no longer take antibiotics, because I'd taken them all so many times that I was immune to every kind on the market!
-In fact, I recently reunited with a friend from grade school.
-Her memory of me was that I was always sick at home.
+In fact, I semi-recently reunited with a friend from grade school.
+Her memory of me was that I was always sick.
 She remembers being bummed that I could rarely play with her at recess, because I was absent so often.

-Being vegan had become easy for me after the first few months (which had included some stumbles), but then I began trying to be an oil-free, no-fat vegan.
-All of a sudden, I had decided that tofu, nuts, oils, seeds, and salt were "bad" and completely off limits due to some popular programs I’d learned about.
+Being vegan had become easy for me after the first few months (which included some stumbles), but then I began trying to be an oil-free, no-fat vegan.
+All of a sudden, I’d bought the idea that tofu, nuts, oils, seeds, and salt were "bad" and completely off limits due to a popular book I’d read and taken as gospel.
 This led me to a cycle of deprive-and-binge that lasted for many years, because I didn't know how to be healthy and trim in a way that I could realistically live with.
-(I like to eat, and I love flavorful food.
+(I love flavorful, satisfying food.
 Always have.
+Always will.
 Period.)

-Because of my new desire to be perfect and adhere to this strict oil-free diet, I began to see food as "good" or "bad" and if I ever ate the "bad" (hello, onion rings and chocolate cake), then I saw myself as bad.
+Because of my new desire to be perfect and adhere to this strict diet, I began to see food as "good" or "bad" and if I ever ate the "bad" (hello, onion rings and chocolate cake), I saw myself as bad.
 And, as a bad person, I had to punish myself.
-It was crazy behavior, really, but I know far too many women who can relate to this, which is why I'm on a mission to help that shift!
+It was crazy behavior, really, but I’ve known waaaay too many women (and a few men) who can relate to this, which is why I've addressed this quite often in my work.

-I've always loved food, but I had never really learned how to let it love me back.
+I've always loved food, but had never really learned how to let it love me back.
 By 1998, I was officially an obese vegan and could barely climb one flight of stairs without being out of breath.
-This is what led me to make some BIG changes and eventually develop my color-coded system, which teaches people what it taught me at the time - that we can eat what we like, thoroughly enJOY food, and make weight loss a delicious (vs. deprivation-based) process.
+This is what led me to finally get real, make some big (yet stick-with-able) changes, and eventually develop my color-coded system, which teaches people what it taught me at the time - that we CAN eat what we like, thoroughly enJOY food, and make weight loss a delicious (vs. deprivation-based) process.
 I could finally lose the weight because I wasn't feeling flavor-deprived.
-I allowed myself to feel sated for the first time in years, without guilt.
-This system of joyful weight loss and delicious balance is what I share in my Be Radiant group, my cookbooks, and my coaching.
+I allowed myself to feel sated without guilt for the first time in years.
+That “without guilt” thing is actually pretty damn important, turns out.

-I'm deeply grateful for my struggles, because they've taught me so much - and now I get to do work I love, helping others discover their own joyful path to vibrant wellness.
-This is why I do what I do.
+I'm deeply grateful for these struggles (and also for the ones I haven’t even shared here), because they've taught me so much!
+And now I get to USE all of that to do work I completely freaking LOVE, helping others discover their own joyful path to vibrant wellness and fulfillment.
+This is why I do what I do!